avenauche/tododsl/README.md

-This is a Todo DSL in Javascript
+This is a Todo DSL in Javascript.
 Write Multiple Todo lists and extract them as a JSON

 Tokeniser --> extracts the tokens in the todo